almende/eve/protocol.md

   (such as a recurring event, a group composition, or a geolocation) is not processed by the activity itself, but by a calendaring system or a software agent which manages the activity.
+  Note that the status of an Activity is compatible with a Calendar Event description.

 An example of an activity:

     {
         "summary": "Meeting on project X",
+        "description": "Extensive description of the meeting",
         "agent": "https://eveagents.appspot.com/agents/meetingagent/ac87c9b4c94f3d1da6d64bfc9d03ee7f/",
         "constraints": {
             "attendees": [